Embryo Disposition Agreement Lawyer Serving New York, Connecticut, Maine & New Hampshire

-For married couples, embryo disposition agreements can address which party will retain custody and control of the cryopreserved embryos upon the event of their divorce.
-These contracts can also address whether or not a party intends to be a legal parent of any child conceived from the embryos after the parties’ divorce.
+For married couples, embryo disposition agreements can provide certainty as to which individual will retain ownership and dispositional control of the couples’ cryopreserved embryos in the event of a future divorce, the death of a party, or disagreement as to family building.
+These legal agreements can also address whether or not a party intends to be a legal parent of any child conceived from the embryos after the parties’ divorce.

 The New York Child Parent Security Act clarifies the scope of embryo disposition agreements and their effect.
-Embryo disposition agreements can be an important part of your estate planning.
+Embryo disposition agreements can be an important part of your estate planning, and can make the difference between your ability to access embryos you created with a spouse or partner for purposes of having a child, and not.

 Resources